google/lovefield/docs/dd/01_schema.md

 Once the table class object is generated, the `TableBuilder` instantiates an object of that class and returns it to the database builder.

-There are significant differences between SPAC-generated code and the table class from `TableBuilder`.
-The main difference is that the implementation from `TableBuilder` is more complicated because it needs to consider all different type combinations and conversions.
+There are significant differences between SPAC-generated class and the table class from `TableBuilder`.
+The main differences are:

+* Implementation from `TableBuilder` is more complicated because it needs to consider all different type combinations and conversions.
+* SPAC-generated class has better type annotations, thus better compiler coverage.

 In order to improve performance, the implementation uses a hash table to store functions for different data types, so that function selection according